daniecce/netflix/README.md

 ## SQL QUERIES

 1. countries_by_number_of_productions
-   -This query checks the number of films produced in various countries.
+   - This query checks the number of films produced in various countries.
 2. movies_tvseries
-   -This query checks whether there are more movies or series on the Netflix platform
+   - This query checks whether there are more movies or series on the Netflix platform
 3. programtype_trends
-   -This query examines how many movies and series have been added over the years
+   - This query examines how many movies and series have been added over the years
 4. top4_genres
-   -This query identifies the top four most popular film genres on the Netflix platform
+   - This query identifies the top four most popular film genres on the Netflix platform

 ## HOW TO USE